Each year in the United States, more than 43,000 people are diagnosed with cancer of the pancreas.

 Much less often, pancreatic cancer begins in the cells that make hormones.
 This type may be called endocrine pancreatic cancer or islet cell cancer.

-Each year in the United States, more than 43,000 people are diagnosed with cancer of the pancreas.
-Most are over 65 years old.
 Visit the National Cancer Institute where this information and more can be found about pancreatic cancer or ask your cancer care team questions about your individual situation.